letscontrolit/GUIEasy/README.md

 ## Sponsors

-The following awesome fans is sponsoring us via Patreon, at gold level or more, each month.
+The following awesome fans are sponsoring us via Patreon, at gold level or more, each month.

 ### Company Level